Home » Computer Guides » Windows Guides » How To Make An MP3 CD

 WMP is set to burn a Data CD.
 Free space available on the disc is indicated.

-Wow, lots more space for tracks.
+Wow, lots more space for your music.

 Keep adding tracks until either you’ve nearly filled the CD, or you have all the tracks that you want.
 Then when your ready, click the START BURN button, and WMP will burn your MP3s to the CD.